hakmirzaev/Roomind/README.md

 # Roomind

 **A private, on-device spatial memory for the physical world.**
-Built solo in 3 hours at Bitrig Hacks: WWDC Edition (June 10, 2026).
+Built in 3 hours at Bitrig Hacks: WWDC Edition (June 10, 2026).

 > Spotlight indexed your files.
 Roomind indexes your room.